 With the phone market lost, Intel’s home turf for the past decade or so has remained PCs and servers.
 But even there the company is under pressure.

 PC sales are trending downwards as all those ARM-powered smartphones and tablets increasingly fill users’ computational needs.

 But even within that, Intel’s share of the shrinking platform has been under threat, as it has failed to keep up with the more nimble competition on its doorstep.

 That includes perpetual runner-up AMD, which has been gaining ground on Intel in recent years and now holds around 20% of the PC market.

 AMD's Ryzen line has become the darling of high-end users, with gaming forums full of frustration - and derision - at Intel’s sluggish upgrade cycle.

-At the same time advances in ARM's technology has eliminated the need to trade off power for power usage, meaning its chip designs are now able to hold their own against those designed for desktops.
+At the same time advances in ARM's technology has eliminated the need to trade off power for power usage, meaning its chip designs are now able to hold their own against those specifically designed for desktops.